Codekorefataifelbo/Inventory-API/readme.md

-# Inventory Management App
+# Inventory App with FastAPI

-This is an inventory management application built with FastAPI and SQLAlchemy.
+This is a simple inventory management application built using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+The application uses SQLAlchemy as an ORM for database operations.

 ## Description